cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 Then, **any data coming from client-side storage should be checked before used**.

-It was allowed since v5 of the lib, and is **now required since v7**.

 ## Why JSON schemas?

 [JSON Schema](https://json-schema.org/) is a standard to describe the structure of a JSON data.